kyleabeauchamp/DefenseSlides/slides.md

 ---
 title: Triplet Triplet Energy Transfer

-- Like FRET, but sensitive at the Angstrom level
+- Like FRET, but sensitive at the Å level
 - Used to monitor rates of contact formation
 - With denaturant, can probe native and unfolded states